-It was in order still further to strengthen Germany's economic position in the Balkans, that Schacht visited Jugoslavia, Bulgaria and Greece, and also Turkey and Rumania last year.
-A decision has been taken to set up in 1937 a German Inter-Balkan Bank with a capital of 100 million marks, with headquarters in Belgrade and branches in all the Balkan countries.
+It was in order still further to strengthen Germany's economic position in the Balkans that Schacht visited Jugoslavia, Bulgaria and Greece, and also Turkey and Rumania, last year.
+A decision has been taken to set up in 1937 a German Inter-Balkan Bank with a capital of 100,000,000 marks, with headquarters in Belgrade and branches in all the Balkan countries.

 In Jugoslavia, Schacht obtained a number of orders for the German metallurgical industry, including a concession for Krupps for the construction of a metallurgical plant in Zenitz.
-Negotiations are being conducted for the exploitation of bauxite deposits, and for a concession in connection with the building of an aluminium plant in Bosnia.
-German capital is also interested in the goldfields of Bosnia. Ĩn Bulgaria Schacht was particularly interested in the great coalmines of Pernik, and in the iron and copper ores.
-Germany is participating in the industrialisation of Turkey, supplying new factories and plants with German equipment.
-Schacht encouraged the increase in industrial crops (flax, hemp, cotton, soya-beans, etc.) in all directions.
-"Luft-hansa," a Germany company, has organised a series of air-lines in Jugoslavia, Bulgaria and Greece; in Jugoslavia, moreover, it has obtained the right to use a military aerodrome.
+Negotiations are being conducted for the exploitation of bauxite deposits, and for a concession in connection with the building of an aluminum plant in Bosnia.
+German capital is also interested in the gold fields of Bosnia.
+In Bulgaria Schacht was particularly interested in the great coal mines of Pernik, and in the iron and copper ores.

+Germany is participating in the industrialization of Turkey, supplying the new factories and plants with German equipment.
+Shacht encouraged the increase in industrial crops (flax, hemp, cotton, soy beans, etc.) in all directions.
+Lufthansa, a German company, has organized a series of air lines in Jugoslavia, Bulgaria and Greece; in Jugoslavia, moreover, it has obtained the right to use a military airdrome.

 The growth of Germany's economic penetration into the Balkans is taking place at the expense of other exporting countries, in which this fact causes some alarm.
-The French newspaper "Evenements" wrote as follows, in March, 1936:
+The French newspaper Evenements wrote as follows, in March, 1936:

 "Germany's economic penetration into the Balkans is growing from day to day.
 This cannot fail also to augment the political influence and authority of Hitler diplomacy in the Balkan countries.
-This increase is taking place, first and foremost, at the expense of France, which is more and more being squeezed out of the Balkan markets."

-The Swiss "Neue Zuricher Zeitung" wrote as follows in the summer of 1936:
+This increase is taking place, first and foremost at the expense of France, which is more and more being squeezed out of the Balkan markets."
+The Swiss Neue Zuricher Zeitung wrote as follows in the summer of 1936:

-"Germany continues to pursue her plan, which consists of strengthening trade relations with the Balkan countries at the price of their economic independence and at the expense of the other European states which compete against Germany in the Balkans. .
+"Germany continues to pursue ner plan, which consists of strengthening trade relations with the Balkan countries at the price of their economic independence and at the expense of the other European states which compete against Germany in the Balkans...
 While we can expect a considerable increase in orders from Jugoslavia to Germany during the coming months, British exports have been eliminated from the markets of Jugoslavia until the end of this year."

-It was the consciousness of the growing danger

-resulting from Germany's increased economic penetration into the Balkans that compelled France and Great Britain to adopt the following special measures: a trade agreement has been signed in Belgrade by Bastide, the French Minister of Trade, on terms very favourable to Jugoslavia.
-Delbos and Bastide are to visit Bucharest, while Great Britain has also concluded a trade agreement with Jugoslavia.
+It was the consciousness of the growing danger resulting from Germany's increased economic penetration into the Balkans that compelled France and Great Britain to adopt the following special measures: a trade agreement has been signed in Belgrade by Bastide, the French Minister of Trade, on terms very favorable to Jugoslavia.
+Delbos and Bastide are to visit Bucharest; while Great Britain has also concluded a trade agreement with Jugoslavia.

-Simultaneously with this increase in the Balkans of Germany's economic influence, which threatens to transform them into agrarian appendages of German imperialism economically independent upon Germany.
-The political influence of Hitler Germany is also growing.
+Simultaneously with this increase in the Balkans of Germany's economic influence, which threatens to transform them into agrarian appendages of German imperialism economically dependent upon Germany, is also growing the political influence of Hitler Germany.
 The economic dependence of the agrarian Balkan countries upon German markets is only one of the weapons of German policy, and by no means the only one.
-German diplomacy utilises the contradictions which exist between the Balkan and Danube countries to set them one against another and weaken them.
-It is trying to weaken, and then completely to do away with the Little and Balkan Ententes, in order to draw the Balkan and Danube countries into its own orbit.
+German diplomacy utilizes the contradictions which exist among the Balkan and Danube countries to set them one against another and weaken them.
+It is trying to weaken, and then completely to do away with, the Little and Balkan Ententes, in order to draw the Balkan and Danube countries into its own orbit.
 There are no means to which it does not resort in order to achieve its ends, skilfully adapting itself to the conditions in each given country.